-The General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) applies directly in Greece (see Question 1).
-The Hellenic Data Protection Authority (HDPA) does not need to approve a data transfer agreement that uses unamended standard contractual clauses (SCCs).
-However, the HDPA must approve data transfer agreements that amend or supplement SCCs (Article 46(3), GDPR).
+The EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) applies directly in Greece (see Question 1).
+The Hellenic Data Protection Authority (HDPA) does not need to approve a data transfer agreement that uses unamended Standard Contractual Clauses (SCCs).
+However, the HDPA must approve data transfer agreements that amend or supplement SCCs in a way that directly or indirectly contradicts the measures provided for in the SCCs (Article 46(3), GDPR).